 Often we see investors researching an area to see if there are enough houses on the market to satisfy rental demand (more on this later).
 Now, whilst this is essential research it is also very important to look into the details.
 What do the properties on the market actually offer?
-For instance, how many rooms are en-suit?
+For instance, how many rooms are en-suite?
 What condition are the properties in?
 Are they done to a nice standard?
 Is the interior design any good or is it just magnolia white throughout?
 What are the staging photographs like?
 Are the bedrooms presented undressed with an unmade mattress on a bed frame in the middle of the room?

 It is important to understand what the competition is doing with their houses.
 Then you can start to build a picture as to where you want to fit into the market.
 It is through examination of the details that you can decide what rent you are going to charge.
 But, more importantly, you can make sure that your property stands out above the rest.
 It is by doing this that you will get more tenant viewings, more tenant applications, and tenants that will stay for a longer period of time.
 All this you will achieve by making sure that you are offering the best possible service for the area.

 The second mistake that investors make is picking the wrong letting agent.
 Not only is it important to pick an agent with HMO experience but you also want one with experience in working with your chosen tenant profile (that is the type of tenant that you are looking to attract).
 Too many HMO investors pick an estate agent who lacks the necessary set of skills to properly manage the property.